Fix the root cause of No-Call No-Show with help from TeamSense

 Here are some of the most common reasons for issuing an employee attendance write-up:

-• Unexcused Absences: When an employee fails to show up for work without a valid excuse or proper notification, it's time for a write-up.
+- Unexcused Absences: When an employee fails to show up for work without a valid excuse or proper notification, it’s time for a write-up.
+Unexcused absences can place additional stress on other team members who must cover the missed work.

-• Persistent Tardiness: The habit of clocking in late can disrupt workflows and impact team morale.
-Regular tardiness should be addressed with a formal notice.
+- Persistent Tardiness: The habit of clocking in late can disrupt workflows and impact team morale.
+Chronic tardiness disrupt workflow and should be addressed with a formal notice.

-• No Call, No Show: One of the most serious attendance offenses, failing to show up for work without any notice, typically calls for immediate disciplinary action, including a write-up.
+- No Call, No Show: One of the most serious attendance offenses, failing to show up for work without any notice, typically calls for immediate disciplinary action, including a write-up.
+No-call no-shows can severely disrupt the team's workflow and overall operational efficiency.

 No one wants to talk to their boss or a 1-800 stranger to call off.
 Text changes everything - Reducing No Call No Shows.